BlackSheepCalvin/CodingStyles/Experiment details.md

 On pressing invalid key: nothing should happen.

 On pressing invalid key 3 times after eachother (valid key resets this counter):
-"Valid key are: 'r' for rock, 'p' for paper, and 's' for scissors!"
+"Valid keys are: 'r' for rock, 'p' for paper, and 's' for scissors!"

 On pressing valid key (r for example, and computer does paper):
 "You showed rock!
 Computer showed paper! - Paper covers rock!"